evert/evert.github.com/_posts/2019/2019-01-03-a-look-back-at-sf.md

 With the year coming to an end, I thought it might be a good time to reflect on my time there.

-As a software engineer, it's often suggested that you didn't really made it to the top, unless you work in the Bay Area.
-I disagree with this idea, but it's easy to see why some people feel this.
+As a software engineer, it's often suggested that you haven't really made it to the top, unless you work in the Bay Area.
+I disagree with this idea, but it's easy to see why some people feel this way.

 On my first trip to SF, it was already quite telling.
 Flying from Toronto airport I noticed a higher than usual technology themed tees, stickers on